Home » Home and Garden » Damp, Condensation & Mould » The Difference Between Damp Proof Paint and Anti-Condensation Paint

 If your exterior is watertight and so the moisture is coming from somewhere indoors, you are dealing with a condensation issue.
 Condensation is in big part an air circulation issue, where the moisture is unable to leave your property, resulting in droplets on your wall, windows and ceilings and it could also cause spotty mildew.
 Condensation is most common in rooms such as kitchens and bathrooms, but condensation could also wreak havoc in chimneys or even under your laminate or wooden floors when they are tightly fitted and leave no room for air circulation.

-A combination of improved heating and air circulation will help solve issues with condensation, and industry experts including Best Heating are on hand to advise you on the best type of installed or portable radiators for short and long-term solutions.
+A combination of improved heating and air circulation will help solve issues with condensation.
 There are also various paints designed to work against condensation.
 A great anti-condensation paint is Coo-Var Anti-Condensation Paint, which only comes in white, but is stocked in 1l and 2.5l tins.
 This paint also provides protection against condensation and is ideal for smaller projects in bathrooms, kitchens or laundry rooms.

 What should I use on bare plaster prior to using anti-condensation paint?